pingcap/docs-cn/system-variables.md

 - Persists to cluster: No, only applicable to the current TiDB instance that you are connecting to.
 - Default value: `ON`
 - Possible values: `OFF`, `ON`
-- This variable controls whether the corresponding TiDB server can run DDL statements or not.
+- This variable controls whether the corresponding TiDB instance can become a DDL owner or not.
+If there is only one TiDB instance in the current TiDB cluster, you cannot prevent it from becoming a DDL owner, which means you cannot set it to `OFF`.

 ### tidb_enable_collect_execution_info